-Students with diverse learning styles and needs are welcome in this course!
-In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or the AccessAbility Services Office as soon as possible.
-I will work with you and AccessAbility Services to ensure you can achieve your learning goals in this course.
-Enquiries are confidential.
-The UTSC AccessAbility Services staff (located in SW302) are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations (416) 287-7560 or ability@utsc.utoronto.ca.
+Students with diverse learning styles and needs are welcome in this course.
+In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or the AccessAbility Services as soon as possible.

+AccessAbility Services staff (located in Rm SW302, Science Wing) are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations 416-287-7560 or email ability@utsc.utoronto.ca.
+The sooner you let us know your needs the quicker we can assist you in achieving your learning goals in this course.